Christopher Hall (producer)

 Christopher John Hall (born 30 March 1957) is an English television producer.
-He has produced dramas primarily for the BBC, ITV, Sky and Channel 4 networks, and worked for major British production companies, including Kudos, Carnival Films, Hat Trick Productions, World Productions and Tiger Aspect Productions.
+He has produced dramas primarily for the BBC, ITV, Sky and Channel 4 networks, and worked for major British production companies, including Kudos, Carnival Films, Hat Trick Productions, World Productions, Tiger Aspect Productions and Sid Gentle Films.

 Personal life

 Hall was born in London, the son of French actress and dancer Leslie Caron and English stage, opera and film director Sir Peter Hall.
 He has a sister, Jennifer Caron Hall, and four half-siblings, including director Edward Hall and actress, writer/director Rebecca Hall.
 Hall was educated at Eaton House Belgravia, Bedales School and St Catharine's College, Cambridge.

-He is married to Jane Studd, with whom he has two sons, Freddie and Ben.
+He is married to Jane Studd, with whom he has two sons, Freddie Hall, director and assistant director and Ben Hall actor.